Facebook Fundraiser For Separated Immigrant Families Raises $12 Million In 5 Days

 Specifically, the money will be divided between two projects: The Legal Representation, Advocacy, and Education (LEAF) for Universal Representation for Unaccompanied Children and the Family Reunification and Bond Fund: Free our Families.
 The group says the projects, created around early June, serve the parents of separated families and provide representation for unaccompanied minors after they are released from custody.

-President Trump said Wednesday that he will sign an order to end family separation, and the House is preparing to vote on immigration legislation.
+President Trump signed an order Wednesday to end family separations at the border, and the House is preparing to vote on immigration legislation.
 Both bills include language to end the controversial policy.

 RAICES says even if the administration's family separation policy ends, the money will still go toward legal representation for immigrant families and addressing the "endless amount of need for families to be served and kept together."
 The Willmers plan to end the fundraiser this Saturday.